sliao7/home/posts/_posts/2024-05-27-bold-voice.md

 3. Increase my vocabulary by looking up and mindfully remembering new words I encounter everywhere.
 4. Watch YouTute Videos and listen to Podcasts on tips and other people's advice to learn English.
 This has been super helpful!

+Notes on pitch:

+- In English, every word with more than one syllable has a stressed syllable -- a longer, more emphasized syllable.
+- English speakers communicate meaning by more dramatically raising or lowering the pitch of the stressed syllable in the most important words of the thought.
+- We use a large rise in pitch to introduce new information.
+- We use an extra high pitch to clarify or correct previously misunderstood information.

 {% include csv_to_table.html dataset=site.data.bold_voice %}